Shantu116/Shantu116/README.md

 - 👋 Hi, I’m @Shantu116 (Shantu Kumar Tadi)
-- 👀 I’m interested in Python and C++ programming languages
+- 👀 I’m interested in Python and java programming languages
-- 🌱 I’m currently learning C++ in depth.
+- 🌱 I’m currently learning java in depth.

 <!---
 Shantu116/Shantu116 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.